pgfeldman/KeywordExplorer/markup/TweetEmbedExplorer.md

 ![tweet-embed-get-store](../images/tweet_embed_get_store.png)

 ###Canvas Tab
 The _Canvas_ tab is the most complex, with a lot of capability.
 The first row contains the parameters used for calculating the dimension reduction from the GPT-3 vectors to a 2D display.
-This is done in two passes - the first pass is a [Principal Components Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) that reduces the GPT vectors to a smaller value that can be processed into 2 dimensions using [T-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
+This is done by clicing the **Reduce** button.
+It has two passes - the first pass is a [Principal Components Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) that reduces the GPT vectors to a smaller value that can be processed into 2 dimensions using [T-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
 The parameter that affects behavior the most is [perplexity](https://scikit-learn.org/stable/auto_examples/manifold/plot_t_sne_perplexity.html?highlight=perplexity), which can be adjusted using the **Perplex:** field.

 Once the 2D mapping is generated, then the embedding can be displayed using the **Plot** button.
 This brings up a [matplotlib scatter plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html) that allows for a quick evaluation of the current state of the embeddings.

-Once the embedding looks satisfactory, it can be clustered using [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) (more here)
+Once the embedding looks satisfactory, it can be clustered using [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html)  by clicking on the **Cluster** button (more here)

-Explore and then Exclude
+**Explore**, **Limit**, and then **Exclude**

+Lastly, the **Retrieve** button can pull all embedding information from the database for new analysis or corpora generation
 <br/>
 ![tweet-embed-canvas](../images/tweet_embed_canvas.png)